axywe/digit-recognition/README.md

 # Simple Neural Network for Digit Recognition

 ## Overview
 This repository contains Python code for a simple feedforward neural network (NN) designed to classify images.
-The network is implemented from scratch and can be configured to have a varying number of neurons in its hidden layer.
 The project includes a Flask web interface for interactive image classification.

 ## Features
 - Performance metrics including accuracy, F1 score, precision, and recall